Admission for our exchange programme 2023-2024 is open.

 - incoming: around 150 foreign students each year

 Programme offer form exchange students

 At FHML everything revolves around life and health.
 The education spans the entire continuum from bachelor’s and master’s programmes to PhD and post academic educationand from health and healthcare to medicine and life sciences.
 We offer four broad-based bachelor’s programmes: Biomedical Sciences, European Public Health, Health Sciences and Medicine.
 We also offer a large number of more specialised master’s programmes.

-The exchange programmes consist of (a cluster of) courses from our bachelor's and master's programmes.
+The exchange programmes consist of (a cluster of) courses (will be updated mid-May) from our bachelor's and master's programmes.
 Click on the green button to the right for an overview of our exchange programmes.

 If you would like to participate in an exchange programme, the FHML International Relations Office will assist you with all formalities for registration and will supply general information concerning your stay in the Netherlands.